-In 1984, Stoutemyer in (13) compared different polynomial representations.
+In 1984, Stoutemyer in [18] compared different polynomial representations.
 He found that the recursive representation was generally better than the distributed representation, and surprisingly, that the recursive dense representation was clearly the best overall.
-This finding was confirmed by Fateman in 2003 (3), who tested implementations of sparse polynomial multiplication in Lisp and conducted benchmarks on various computer algebra systems.
+This finding was confirmed by Fateman in 2003 [4], who tested implementations of sparse polynomial multiplication in Lisp and conducted benchmarks of various computer algebra systems.